-Commencing in the fiscal period ending March 31, 2022 and for so long as the covenant applies to the term debt facility, the Corporation's ratio of Total Debt to EBITDA shall not exceed 2.5:1.00 (December 31, 2021 - not applicable).
+For so long as the covenant applies to the term debt facility, the Corporation's ratio of Total Debt to EBITDA shall not exceed 2.5:1.00, calculated quarterly effective of the last day of each fiscal quarter.
 The EBITDA used in the covenant calculation is net income and comprehensive income for an annualized period adjusted for lease payments, non-cash items, non-recurring transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions.
 The Total Debt used in the covenant calculation includes first lien bank debt and second lien term debt.

-Commencing in the fiscal year ending December 31, 2022 and for so long as the covenant applies to the term debt facility, the Corporation must maintain an Asset Coverage Ratio of not less than 1.50:1.00 (December 31, 2021 - not applicable).
+Commencing in the fiscal year ending December 31, 2022 and for so long as the covenant applies to the term debt facility, the Corporation must maintain an Asset Coverage Ratio of not less than 1.50:1.00, calculated as of December 31 of each Fiscal Year.
 The ratio is calculated annually as the proved developed producing reserves of the Corporation (before income tax; discounted at 10 percent), as evaluated by an independent third-party engineering report and evaluated on strip commodity pricing, divided by the Total Debt of the Corporation.

-As at December 31, 2021, the Corporation was compliant with all restrictions and covenants in its first and second lien credit agreements.
+As at December 31, 2022, the Corporation was compliant with all restrictions and covenants in its first and second lien credit agreements.